AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “That’s no secret, it’s called the Working Group on Financial Markets, isn’t it?”

 “No, not that one.
-There’s am actual bunch of algos that manipulate equity futures at around two to three in the morning.
-The price action inside that illiquid window allows us to establish a short-term communication system to sends messages days and months rather than years into the past without interfering with stocks too much.”
+There’s an actual bunch of algos that manipulate equity futures at around two to three in the morning.
+The price action inside that illiquid window allows us to establish a parallel short-term communication system that sends messages days rather than years into the past without interfering with stocks too much.”

 “Didn’t have that on my bingo card.”

 “The Eccles building is large for a reason.
 It houses things that you cannot even imagine,” Powell winked.
 “And in due time, you will inherit all of its secrets.”

-Those secrets were her birthright, she thought, handed from across three generations.
-Alex smiled.
+Those secrets were her birthright, Alex thought, handed to her across three generations.

+She smiled.
 Was it not the highest irony then, that the Federal Reserve was so indebted to—of all people—Austrian economists?

 {% newthought 'Fin.' %}